 "Holy Baptism is the basis of the whole Christian life, the gateway to Life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.
 Baptism is the sacrament of regeneration through water in the word."
 (CCC 1213).

-CLICK HERE to learn more about baptism, and the process for your child(ren) to receive the Sacrament of Baptism.
+CLICK HERE for registration and sponsor forms, and to learn more about the baptism process for your child(ren) to receive the Sacrament of Baptism.

 NOTE: If you are an adult seeking the Sacrament of Baptism for yourself, please contact the Rectory to learn about our Rites of Christian Initiation for Adults (RCIA) program.